Memory vectors for similarity search in high-dimensional spaces: Application to image search

 This section shows that memory vectors perform extremely well on typical computer vision benchmarks.
 We assume two scenarios: closed-datasets in Section~\ref{sec:closed}, and large-scale and streaming data in Section~\ref{sec:stream}.

 Whereas the datasets were already introduced in Sect.~\ref{sub:ExpSetup}, let us describe the measure of performances.
 We follow the standard image retrieval protocol where each image is represented by a feature vector and the ground truth is now based on the visual similarity.
 The goal is to return visually similar images for a given query image.
 The similarity of two images is measured by the cosine of their descriptor vectors, and the images are ordered accordingly.
-We adopt the performance measure defined for each benchmark (mAP or 4-recall@4, the higher the better).
+We adopt the performance measure defined for each benchmark: mAP (mean average precision) which measures the area under the precision-recall curve~\cite{PCISZ07} or 4-recall@4, which is the average number of correct images in the top-4 positions.

 As for the complexity, we first measure the similarities between the query and $M$ memory vectors.
 We compare these similarities with a given threshold $\tau$.
 Then, we re-rank all the vectors in positive memory units according to their similarities with the query vector.
 We characterize the complexity of the search per database vector by: